-This interactive multimedia companion to the award-winning documentary Maryland's Heart of the Civil War (DVDs are available at the Frederick Visitor Center) provides hours of additional information and interpretation captured during the filming of the hour-long film.
+This interactive multimedia companion to the award-winning documentary Maryland's Heart of the Civil War (DVDs are available at the Frederick Visitor Center as well as the Antietam National Battlefield and Monocacy National Battlefield Visitor Centers) provides hours of additional information and interpretation captured during the filming of the hour-long film.
 This free, 350-page resource provides an in-depth look at commentary from the region's top Civil War historians.
-The content is accessible via the free app (search for "Heart of Civil War"; note: best viewed on a tablet) or on a desktop computer at Bit.ly/cwflipbook.
+The content is accessible via the free app (search for "Heart of Civil War"; note: best viewed on a tablet) or on a desktop computer at bit.ly/2FMn6YH.